 These non-fishing programs were presented at fishing events, outdoor shows, fairs, and schools as well as non-school educational programs where various aspects of fishing and environmental appreciation were taught.
-This year members of the Urban Fishing Program staff were presenters during Special Olympics Day activities at the Du Quoin State Fair.
 Totals for these events are shown in Table 9.